devfemibadmus/mediasaver/SECURITY.md

 By participating in my responsible disclosure process, you agree to abide by these guidelines.
 I reserve the right to update or modify this policy at any time.

-Thank you for helping me keep WhatsApp Status Saver safe and secure for all users.
+Thank you for helping me keep WhatsApp Media Saver safe and secure for all users.